mpelzsherman/adwerx_coding_exercise/README.md

 Note that I've "memoized" @star_groups in app/controllers/star_groups_controller.rb to avoid executing the query on every page request.
 Since that data doesn't change, there's no need to re-run the query.

+### Testing

+I'm not a fan of the tests created by the Rails generators, because they're mostly just testing Rails.
+Unit tests should interact with external services as little as possible.
+I would focus on the key behaviors, in this case generating the github API query, saving projects to the DB, and generating the query for display.
+It would take some digging to see if the octokit API provides some way to get the query it's going to send.
+Maybe this could be captured out of the Faraday gem?
+I'd mock the calls to github and mysql, using rspecs expect.to_have_received.with.
+I'd also set up a CI environment where I could run an automated end-to-end test to confirm the web page is displayed as expected.